-- "Gentrification Misses Real Problem in Detroit, Urban Expert Warns," article by John Gallagher - "These Detroiters Aren't Looking for Jobs.
+- 1. "Gentrification Misses Real Problem in Detroit, Urban Expert Warns," article by John Gallagher - 2.
+"These Detroiters Aren't Looking for Jobs.
 Why Might Surprise You," article by John Gallagher - 3.
-"Why I Love the Detroit Startup Scene," op-ed by Ted Serbinski - "Minority Entrepreneurs," video interview by Stephen Henderson with David Tarver (Urban Entrepreneurship Initiative) and Marlin Williams (Sisters Code) on KQED's American Black Journal

-FRIDAY, NOVEMBER 22, 2019

-On this day, the program will explore both formal and informal education efforts in the city.
+"Why I Love the Detroit Startup Scene," op-ed by Ted Serbinski - 4.
+"Minority Entrepreneurs," video interview by Stephen Henderson with David Tarver (Urban Entrepreneurship Initiative) and Marlin Williams (Sisters Code) on KQED's American Black Journal FRIDAY, NOVEMBER 22, 2019 On this day, the program will explore both formal and informal education efforts in the city.
 The Detroit Free Press reported that in 2017 "4% of Detroit students scored at or above proficient" on fourth grade math, compared to 40% nationally.
 In the first part of the afternoon, Fellows will learn from Jamon Jordan, a historian and educator, as he takes the Fellows on a historical tour of Downtown Detroit focused on uncovering hidden narrative.
 Thereafter, Fellows will learn about new models for fighting educational inequalities in Detroit by listening to Kwame Simmons, a nationally renowned educator, and examining his work in the Detroit context.
-Lastly, the Fellows will be introduced to community-based literacy efforts by The Tuxedo Project's Literary Center, learning from Pulitzer Prizewinning founder Stephen Henderson about the creation of the center and its current efforts servicing the needs of the neighborhood.

-Location: University of Michigan Detroit Center Dearborn Room 663 Woodward Ave #150, Detroit, MI 48201

-1:00 - 1:35 pm Lunch 1:40 - 1:55 pm Fellow Presentation: 16 2:00 - 4:00 pm A Tale of Two Cities: Downtown Black History Before Ilitch & Gilbert Jamon Jordan (Founder, Black Scroll Network History & Tours) 4:30 - 5:30 pm Fighting Inequities in Public Education in Detroit Kwame Simmons (Educator)

-Location: YumVillage, 6500 Woodward Ave, Detroit, MI 48202
+Lastly, the Fellows will be introduced to community-based literacy efforts by The Tuxedo Project's Literary Center, learning from Pulitzer Prizewinning founder Stephen Henderson about the creation of the center and its current efforts servicing the needs of the neighborhood. >> 8:30 am - 12:30 pm Fellows work in Groups with Community Partners at various locations. >> 1:00 - 5:30 pm Location: University of Michigan Detroit Center Dearborn Room 663 Woodward Ave #150, Detroit, MI 48201 1:00 - 1:35 pm Lunch 1:40 - 1:55 pm Fellow Presentation: 16 2:00 - 4:00 pm A Tale of Two Cities: Downtown Black History Before Ilitch & Gilbert Jamon Jordan (Founder, Black Scroll Network History & Tours) 4:30 - 5:30 pm Fighting Inequities in Public Education in Detroit Kwame Simmons (Educator) >> 6:30 - 9:00 pm Location: YumVillage, 6500 Woodward Ave, Detroit, MI 48202 Dinner and Conversation Rose E. Gorman (Resident Fellow, The Tuxedo Project) and Steven Henderson (Founder, The Tuxedo Project and Journalist) Associated Recommended Readings: